-In this tutorial, you will see how to perform protein docking with Hex SAMSON Extension.
+In this tutorial, you will see how to perform protein docking with the Hex SAMSON Extension.

 The Hex SAMSON Extension wraps the protein docking program Hex developed by Dave Ritchie (Protein Docking Using Case-Based Reasoning.
 A.W.
 Ghoorah, M. Smail-Tabbone, M.-D. Devignes, D.W.
 Ritchie, (2013).
 Proteins: Structure, Function, Bioinformatics)